llms.txt

 Next Steps

-Now that you know main features of the transfer module, you can start building more complex applications on Sui that involve storage operations.
-In the next chapter, we will cover the Store Ability which allows storing data inside objects and relaxes transfer restrictions which we barely touched on here.
-And after that we will cover the UID and ID types which are the most important types in the Sui storage model.
+Now that you know the main features of the transfer module, you can start building applications that involve storage operations.
+In the next section we cover the UID and ID types - the identity of every object - and after that, Receiving as Object, the mechanism behind objects owning other objects.